This page outlines the likely impacts of climate change on our coastal areas and how central and local government are preparing for these impacts.

 For planning and decision timeframes beyond the end of this century use an additional allowance of 10mm per year.

-Updates to this advice may result as part of the coastal hazards and climate change guidance update, due for release in the second half of 2016.
+Updates to this advice may result as part of the coastal hazards and climate change guidance update, due for release in 2017.

 Central government response to planning for sea level rise and increasing coastal risk

 The New Zealand Coastal Policy Statement 2010 (NZCPS) provides further direction on planning for development in the coastal zone.